 Winter Grass by Donald E. Camp

 What we are looking to publish will no doubt change, perhaps many times.
 At present we can say that we are trying to establish our presence as a regional Bahá’í community with its own artistic voice.
-Thus we are open primarily to contributions from Bahá’ís, and friends of the Faith, resident now or formerly in the Delaware Valley region.
-That said, we try to be inclusive.
+Thus we are open to contributions from Bahá’ís, and friends of the Faith, from around the world.
+We try to be inclusive.
 We draw no distinction between professional artist and amateur.
 We adhere to no particular school or style but strive to share in everyone’s contribution.
 We look for submissions that evidence care in composition and respect for the language.
 Some very limited materials in Spanish and Persian may also find a home at Tokens.
 We seek contributions that reflect some aspect of a spiritual journey in an authentic voice, but the subject need not be explicitly Bahá’í or even religious in nature.
-However, submitters should keep in mind that the magazine is sponsored by the local Spiritual Assembly and is primarily disseminated to a religious community.
-To get some idea of what we are after it will be helpful to look at a recent copy of Tokens in the Library on the second floor of the Philadelphia Bahá’í Center, or a few of the extracts published on line.
+Submitters should keep in mind that the magazine strives to observe the sensibilities of a religious community.
+To get some idea of what we are after it will be helpful to look at a few of the extracts published on line.

-We seek to have Tokens remain a publication within the reach of any member of our community and one that supports itself by their voluntary financial contributions.
+We seek to have Tokens remain a publication within the reach of the general public.
 Contributors of materials that are accepted for publication will receive one copy of Tokens.

 Tokens is printed on archival acid-free and lignin-free paper using stainless steel staples for long life.
 Copies are filed permanently with the National Bahá’í Archives library and in the Philadelphia Bahá’í Community library.